krishnatejakotla/Environmental-AQI-Insights/README.md

 - **Azure**: Backend infrastructure for data storage and processing.

 ## License
-This project is licensed under the MIT License.
-Feel free to fork or modify the project as needed.
+This project is open-source.
+Feel free to fork or modify it as needed.

 ## Contact
 - **LinkedIn**: [Krishna Teja Reddy Kotla](https://www.linkedin.com/in/krishnatejakotla)
 - **Email**: [krishnatejareddy.kotla@gmail.com]